cristivania/blog/README.md

 GEMS:

-devise Gem - keep users' passwords secure.
+devise Gem - keeps users' passwords secure.

 friendlyId Gem - It lets you create pretty URLs and work with human-friendly strings as if they were numeric ids.